 When choosing its influencers H&M valued audience engagement more than the number of followers.
 The marketers of the company understand well that the reach without actual involvement and reaction will bring no results in sales.

 All in all the campaign included:

 - 6 posts per influencer, including a teaser and a 1-minute video ad

 A curious fact is that for Peyton List and Jana Kramer the shorter version of the ad turned out to be more successful and efficient.
 For us marketers seeking ways to captivate viewers it’s a sign that even the shortest piece of content arouses strong emotions if it’s well-structured and positively charged.

 What social reaction did the company achieve?

 Splendid results, which would probably be much less impressive, if the company chose to address one single, though very powerful influencer.

-Back to you now, have you ever used influencer marketing for your brand?
+Back to you now.
+Have you ever used influencer marketing for your brand?
 If not, it’s time to try them!
-Start with ordering guest post article that will be written specifically for your brand and then placed on a relevant and appropriate website bringing you quality backlinks together with traffic and brand awareness boost.
+Start with ordering guest post articles that will be written specifically for your brand and then placed on a relevant and appropriate website bringing you quality backlinks together with traffic and brand awareness boost.